jorikisntreal/yoylib/README.md

 # YOYlib ReadMe file
 > ## *what the hell is YOYlib?*
->    YOYlib is easy-to-use library used to simplify/shorten Rust syntax
+>    YOYlib is easy-to-use library used to simplify/shorten Rust syntax.
->    I just wanted to make an easy library for myself to make my life easier
+>    I just wanted to make every rust programmer's life easier!

 > ## YOYlib functions
 > ### yoy_read()